For journalists.

 Story, facts, contact.

-Everything you need to write about Barakah Life — the one-line story, the founding context, the key facts, and direct quotes you can use without back-and-forth.
+Everything you need to write about Barakah Life.
+The one-line story, the founding context, the key facts, and direct quotes you can use without back-and-forth.

 Press contact